 Insurance companies – whether life, property & casualty or commercial – know they have to be accurate in their underwriting processes in order to be profitable.
 But underwriting is a process that can be laborious, involving humans extracting data from various types of documents, most of them unstructured.
-That’s why so many insurance companies are interested in technologies that can deliver underwriting automation.
+That’s why so many companies are interested in technologies that can help to automate underwriting, starting with the automating the insurance submissions intake process.

-A common path to underwriting automation is to start with robotic process automation (RPA) or approaches based on optical character recognition (OCR) and templates.
+A common path to underwriting automation is to use robotic process automation (RPA) or approaches based on optical character recognition (OCR) and templates.
 Such approaches typically work well with structured content, where it’s predictable where the desired data will be located in a document.

 It’s an issue that’s taking on urgency because effective underwriting is paramount to profitability for insurance companies.
 In a study looking at data covering 30 years, researchers at McKinsey & Company found operating results had the greatest impact on an insurer’s overall financial performance.
 And a company’s loss ratio accounted for the vast amount of differentiation among companies, varying as much as 28% vs. just 2% to 4% for expenses.